 School has adopted a Publication Scheme in accordance with Section 19 of the Freedom of Information Act and is committed to updating and maintaining it to keep it current and relevant.
 The Publication Scheme contains many of the documents, policies, plans and guidance which are regularly asked for.
 Material contained within the publication scheme, and a copy of the scheme itself, will be readily available.
 Where charges are applied these will be stated in the Scheme.
 The scheme can be accessed in school on request.
 School staff will give advice and assistance on how to use the scheme as appropriate.

 School is under a legal duty to protect personal data under the Data Protection Act.
 We will carefully consider our responsibilities under this Act before releasing personal information about living individuals, including current and former employees and pupils.

 School has a responsibility to make information available in accordance with the Freedom of Information Act.
 Responsibility for compliance with this and related policies will rest with the Governing Body who will delegate those responsibilities to the Head Teacher.
 Complaints regarding the use of this policy should be directed to the Governing Body.

 All school staff have a responsibility to ensure that any request for information they receive is dealt with under the Act and in compliance with this policy.
 They are also responsible for good information handling practice and for implementing records management policies and procedures as appropriate to their post.

 For advice and assistance please contact Miss Sharon Percival.

 Further advice and information about the Freedom of Information Act, including full details of exemptions and advice on the public interest test, is available from the Information Commissioner’s website at www.informationcommissioner.gov.uk

-Policy adopted by the Resources committee – March 2017To be reviewed annually.
+Policy adopted by the Resources committee – October 2019To be reviewed every three years.